m227chan/Roomies-App/README.md

-# Roomies 🏠
+# Roomies Web App Project 🏠

+## Summary:
+Roomies addresses the prevalent challenge faced by roommates in coordinating tasks, leading to difficulties in maintaining an organized living space.
+Positioned against competitors like Splitwise, Listonic, and Outlook, Roomies distinguishes itself by seamlessly integrating expense tracking, grocery lists, and calendar functionalities into a single, user-friendly application.
+This consolidation eliminates the need for users to juggle between multiple tools.
+The app caters to the needs of busy students, offering a central hub for collaboration with roommates to optimize limited free time.
+Users benefit from a shared expense tracker, grocery list, and calendar, all housed in one convenient location, reducing the time spent navigating between different applications.
+The application's functionalities include a streamlined expense tracker that simplifies shared payments, a collaborative grocery feature minimizing trips to the store, and a calendar feature facilitating coordination of schedules and communication on shared responsibilities such as chores.
+Roomies aims to enhance roommate collaboration and organizational efficiency through its comprehensive and integrated platform.

+## Tech stack
+• React/Node/MySQL: web development stack
+• Material UI - User interface
+• Github: Version control.
+Continuous integration.
+• Jest: Unit testing
+• Cypress: End-to-end testing
+• Redux - state management for React apps
+• Trello - Agile project management

 https://github.com/m227chan/Roomies-App/assets/90334226/7cbaa3aa-2f20-468e-992a-7c874ac071c3

 ## Features:

 ### Expense Tracker 💰

 No more headaches over splitting bills!
-Our expense tracker effortlessly monitors shared expenses and streamlines the payment process into a single transaction.
-Say goodbye to complex calculations and financial misunderstandings!
+Our expense tracker monitors shared expenses and streamlines the payment process into a single transaction.

 https://github.com/m227chan/Roomies-App/assets/90334226/2f614eb3-a6db-431d-ad18-2e102d2b1c8f